READY TO ROLL

 October 5, 1990: Visit to Grandma’s House, Washington DC home for HIV positive children

-October 06, 1990 - From Associated PressWASHINGTON — Princess Diana visited two First Ladies Friday–one who lives in the White House and another, only 3 years old, who is infected with the AIDS virus.
+"An excerpt from Associated Press: October 06, 1990, WASHINGTON: Princess Diana visited two First Ladies Friday–one who lives in the White House and another, only 3 years old, who is infected with the AIDS virus.

 The younger “First Lady” earned her nickname because she was the first child placed at Grandma’s House, a home for children with the deadly virus.
 The girl, dressed in bright pink overalls for the occasion, grabbed Diana’s hand when they were introduced.
 The princess scooped her up, carried her upstairs during a tour of the Victorian row house and acquiesced when the girl asked for a ride around the block in Diana’s dark green Rolls-Royce.